MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/no-ethernet-after-pad-install.md

 3. Type `Setup.Microsoft.PowerAutomate.exe /SkipGatewaySupport`.
 4. Follow the prompts and install Power Automate.

-After installing using this command, subsequent upgrades will remember this setting so there is no need to add the flag again.
-To add the gateway certificates back, you can run the installer in the same fashion using the `AddGatewaySupport` command.
+After installing Power Automate using this command, subsequent upgrades will remember this setting, so there is no need to add the flag again.
+To add the gateway certificates back, you can run the installer in the same way using the `AddGatewaySupport` command.

-This parameter is also supported using [silent installer](https://learn.microsoft.com/en-us/power-automate/desktop-flows/install-silently).
+This parameter is also supported by the [silent installer](/power-automate/desktop-flows/install-silently).